Glasgow Coma Scale

 The GCS measures different types of responses.
 A higher score means a higher level of consciousness.
 A lower score means a lower level of consciousness.

 - Eye opening: This response is scored on a scale of 1 to 4 points.
-More points are given if the person opens his eyes on his own, or after being touched.
-A person is found to be in 1 of 4 levels of consciousness, based on when and why he opens his eyes.
+More points are given if the person opens his or her eyes on his or her own, or after being touched.
+A person is found to be in 1 of 4 levels of consciousness, based on when and why he or she opens his or her eyes.

 - Verbal response: This response is scored on a scale of 1 to 5 points.
 Healthcare providers ask basic questions and give points for correct answers.
 Some people are unable to answer questions correctly, or they say the wrong words.
 Others are not able to say words at all.
 They can only make sounds.

 - Motor response: This response is scored on a scale of 1 to 6 points.
-Healthcare providers ask the person to move parts of his body such as an arm or leg.
-A person with a TBI may not be able to move his body, even if he has no other injuries.
+Healthcare providers ask the person to move parts of his or her body such as an arm or leg.
+A person with a TBI may not be able to move his or her body, even if he or she has no other injuries.
 The person gets more points for moving the way healthcare providers ask.

 Test used to check the level of consciousness in children:

 Children under the age of 2 years may be given a different type of GCS.
 This test is called the Children's Coma Scale (CCS).
 You may also hear healthcare providers call it the Pediatric Glasgow Coma Scale, or P-GCS.
 The CCS is used because very young children cannot speak or move as well as adults.
-Healthcare providers give points for how well the child opens his eyes by himself.
+Healthcare providers give points for how well the child opens his or her eyes by himself or herself.
 They also give points for cooing, babbling, and crying sounds instead of words.
-Healthcare providers may do the CCS with a child many times while he is in the hospital.
+Healthcare providers may do the CCS with a child many times while he or she is in the hospital.
 By looking at the CCS results over time, healthcare providers can see signs that the child is getting better.

 When and how the Glasgow Coma Scale is used: